flame-engine/flame/doc/tutorials/platformer/step_4.md

 docs](../../flame/effects.md#sizeeffectby).

 In short, the `MoveEffect` will last for 3 seconds, alternate directions, and run infinitely.
 It will move our enemy to the left, 128 pixels (-2 x image width).
-You may have noticed that in the constructor, I set `Anchor` to `center`.
-This was done just for the sake of making the calculations easier but could have been left as `bottomLeft`.

 Don't forget to add the water enemy to your `lib/ember_quest.dart` file by doing: